juntylpro1/secure-enterprise/access-project.md

 | Administrator | Administrators can perform the same actions as editors, with more permissions beyond the editor role, including updating project statuses and planning new or changed project deployments. | All viewer, operator, and editor project permissions \n \n Force approve changes that failed validation |
 {: caption="Table 1.
 Access roles for projects" caption-side="top"}

-In addition to access on the Project service, you must be assigned the following access on the project tooling resources within the account:
+In addition, you must be assigned the following access on the project tooling resources within the account:

 * The Editor and Manager role on the {{site.data.keyword.bplong}} service
 * The Viewer role on the resource group for the project